 Only students who already hold a master's degree from a European university are sometimes required to pay tuition fees (650 € per semester).
 However, this is decided by our students' office on a case-by-case basis.
 Students with a master's degree from a German university will have to pay tuition fees.

 Students enroled at the University of Koblenz-Landau have to pay a recurring semester contribution ("Semesterbeitrag").
-It covers part of the administration costs as well as social contributions to the "AStA" (Student Union) and the "Studierendenwerk" (Student Services).
+It covers part of the administrative costs as well as social contributions to the "AStA" (Student Union) and the "Studierendenwerk" (Student Services).
 Currently, the semester contribution is 104,28€ per semester.

 Students with a non-German bachelor's degree have to apply for our Program via Uni-assist.
 Uni-assist raises an application fee of 75€.